Noodlebox1/Noodlebox1/README.md

 👋 Hey, I'm Noodlebox! 🍜

-🍌 I'm currently working on [Bonobo](https://github.com/noodlebox1/Bonobo), a super simple writing app 🍌
+🍌 I made [Bonobo](https://github.com/noodlebox1/Bonobo), a super simple writing app 🍌

+🍝 I also made [Canneloni](https://github.com/noodlebox1/canneloni), a list of emails used by spammers 🍝

 Have a nice day!
 <!---